-A repossession, or repo as it is sometimes known, is the legal process by which a lender or other party may take possession of your personal or real property, usually because you have not paid your loans on the property.
+A repossession, or repo, is the legal process by which a lender takes possession of personal or real property, usually because a loan hasn't been paid.

-When you sign secured loans or rental agreements, there is usually a clause in the agreement that states what assets or property are being kept as collateral.
-For example, on a mortgage, your home is usually kept as collateral.
-As long as you honor the terms of the agreement; for example, by continuing to pay the agreed-upon payments, you get to keep the collateral.
-Once you pay off your loan and honor your contract to the end, the collateral is yours to keep.
-However, if during the terms of your agreement you do not make your payments and fall into arrears, the lender (or another party hired by the lender) has a right to take over the collateral and even sell it to get back the money owed.
+When you sign secured loans or rental agreements, there is typically a clause in the agreement that states what assets or property is being kept as collateral.
+For example, with a mortgage, your home is usually kept as collateral.
+As long as you honor the terms of the agreement you get to keep the collateral.
+This could mean making payments in a timely manner.
+Once you pay off your loan and honor your contract till the end, the collateral is yours to keep.
+However, if you fail to make your payments on time and fall into arrears, the lender has the right to take the collateral and sell it in order to receive the money owed.

-Often times, secured creditors can repossess your property without a court order as long as there is no "breach of the peace."
-Simply, a creditor cannot do something outside of court that will likely produce violence or to provoke others.
-If the creditor breaches the peace, you can ask the creditor to stop and leave, but if they refuse, you should contact the police.
-You may not use or threaten to use force to stop the repossession.
+Secured creditors have the ability to repossess your property without a court order as long as there is no “breach of the peace.”
+This means a creditor cannot do something outside of the court that will likely produce violence or provoke others.
+For example, if a lender breaks into your garage in order to repossess a vehicle, that is against the law.
+If the creditor breaches the peace, you can ask the creditor to stop and leave, calling the police if they refuse.
+However, you may not use or threaten to use force to stop the repossession.

-As soon as you fall behind, talk to your lender or possibly other lenders.
+As soon as you fall behind financially, talk to your lender or possibly other lenders.
 No one really wants to repossess because the process is as much of a hassle for the creditor as it is for you.
 The lender may be willing to give you more time to repay your loan or may be willing to offer you more affordable terms.
-Investors may also be willing to buy your property from you so that you can repay the lender and start out fresh, which may be an option for you.
+Investors may also be willing to buy your property from you so that you can repay the lender and start fresh.

 Use the search utility on the top of this page or select from a state listed below to find a repossesions investigator, or give us a call at (888) 997-4669.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.